-Leaving Certificate or equivalent with a minimum of five passes, one of which must be a modern European Language.
+Leaving Certificate or equivalent with a minimum of five passes, one of which must be French.
 Mature students are exempt from Leaving Certificate requirement.
 All applicants are interviewed.
+An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 - Professional guest lecturers